-2-9 LED Indicators
+2-10 Onboard LED Indicators GLAN LEDs

-LAN Port LEDs

-Four LAN ports (LAN 1/2 & LAN 3/4) are located on the IO back panel of the motherboard.
+Two LAN ports (LAN 1 and LAN 2) are located on the IO back panel of the motherboard.
 Each Ethernet LAN port has two LEDs.
-The orange LED on the left indicates activity, while the other Link LED may be green, amber or off to indicate the speed of the connections.
+The green LED indicates activity, while the other Link LED may be green, amber, or off to indicate the speed of the connection.
 See the tables at right for more information.